wildfly/quickstart/README.md

         For Windows: JBOSS_HOME\bin\standalone.bat -c standalone-full.xml

 <a id="startservercustom"></a>
-#### Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server with the Custom Configuration Options
+#### Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with Custom Configuration Options

 1. Open a command line and navigate to the root of the JBoss directory.
 2. The following shows the command line to start the server.
 Replace the CUSTOM_OPTIONS with the custom optional parameters specified in the quickstart.